Resources and Real-Time Constraints in Embedded Systems

 In embedded systems, memory management serves determinism first, not convenience.

-4. CPU Constraints: Compute Power Is Precisely Budgeted
+4. CPU Constraints: Computing Power is Precisely Counted

-In the PC/server world, we are used to treating the CPU as an "almost inexhaustible" resource: Algorithm is a bit slow?
+In the PC/server world, we are used to treating CPU as an "almost inexhaustible" resource: Algorithm is slow?
 Add a cache.
-Too many branches?
+More branches?
 Leave it to out-of-order execution.
-Floating-point math too heavy?
-Hardware has your back.
-The CPU is more like a backdrop—as long as it's not too slow, it's fine.
-But in embedded, the question is not "is it fast or slow," the CPU is a resource that needs to be precisely measured and precisely budgeted.
-Of course, with modern chips, if resources aren't very tight, there's no need to go to such lengths, but the cost is right there, and your boss will definitely demand that you squeeze every last drop out of it, right?
+Floating point too heavy?
+Hardware handles it.
+The CPU acts more like a backdrop—as long as it's not too slow.
+But in embedded, it's not a question of "fast or slow," the CPU is a resource that needs to be precisely measured and budgeted.
+Of course, with modern chips, if resources aren't very tight, there's no need to do this, but given the cost, your boss will surely demand you squeeze every bit out of it, right?

-- Limited clock frequency (tens to hundreds of MHz)
+- Limited frequency (tens to hundreds of MHz).

-- No out-of-order execution, basically strict in-order pipeline
+- No out-of-order execution, basically strictly sequential pipelines.

-The conclusion is straightforward: on an MCU, code behavior can almost be directly mapped to the instruction stream.
-Every if if you write, every loop, every function call, ultimately turns into real, tangible instructions executed in order.
+The conclusion is direct: on an MCU, code behavior can almost be directly mapped to the instruction stream.
+Every if, every loop, and every function call you write eventually turns into actual instructions executing in sequence.

 4.2 "Engineering" Time Complexity